Hello! Nice to meet you again!

 The answer is simple.

-We always live with anxiety.
-Sometimes, issues arise from money, financial challenges, friendships, or health.
-Consequently, the Japanese created gods to address each of these problems.
 When someone had trouble with his business, he used to pray to the god concerned with money or good luck.
 It is one example.

 That is why there are several gods with statues born in Japan.

-Please look at the details following.
+Please look at the details below.

 1st Nyorai

-It is the top of the hierarchy for those who reached enlightenment.
+It is the top of the hierarchy for those who have reached enlightenment.
 They are like the Buddhist founder, Gautama Siddhartha.

 In Buddhism, it is the ultimate ideal and goal that everyone (especially Buddhists) follows.